18. Web-Slinging Adventures

 The original Star Tours is also the smallest.
 That’s because the 1987 ride was built in the hollowed out showbuilding along Disneyland’s Tomorrowland entryway that had once held the Lost Legend: Adventure Thru Inner Space.
 You can see exactly how the first ever Omnimover dark ride maps onto the STAR TOURS layout in our THEN & NOW feature, but one famous element that did not change is the ride’s first queue room, which re-used the same descending ramp as its predecessor.

 To be honest, it’s a tight fit.
 Disneyland’s ride manages to squeeze in four ATLAS simulator pods, but as anyone who’s visited the California version of Star Tours will tell you, both the loading and unloading areas are almost hilariously cramped.
-As with all re-used ride spaces, though, Disneyland’s Star Tours floor plan is the most interesting because it’s the most full of solutions.
+As with all re-used ride spaces, though, Disneyland’s Star Tours floor plan is the most interesting to dig into because it’s the most full of solutions.

 B. STAR TOURS (Disney’s Hollywood Studios, 1989)